franciscozorrilla/EMBOMicroCom/exercises/exercise_0.md

 # 🏁 0.
 Start by cloning this repo

+First open the terminal on your virtual machine.
+Click on the icon at the bottom left of the dekstop to show applications, then search for the terminal.

 Use the `git` command to download repo contents to your virtual machine.

 ```bash